zopefoundation/zope.testbrowser/README.txt

 discussed above.

 Now let me show you briefly that looking up forms is sometimes important.
-In the `forms.pt` template, we have four forms all having a text control named `text-value`.
+In the `forms.html` template, we have four forms all having a text control named `text-value`.
 Now, if I use the browser's `get` method,

     >>> browser.getControl(name='text-value')